zzyzek/sandbox/ulhp/hc-umans-companion.md

 > into edge-disjoint non-crossing cycles that alternate w.r.t. $F _ 1$.
 > Label each outermost cycle 1 and each nested cycle 1 or -1 if the direction of the dependency
 > graph is aligned or opposite, respectively.
-> Remove all labelled cycles and repeat.
+> Remove all labeled cycles and repeat.

 Since it's an alternating cycle, the dependency graph directions on the border (flux?) has to be the same, either pointing outward on the boundary or inward.
-In some sense, this feels like a winding with dependency graph directions pointing inward or outward that are analagous to whether its clockwise or counterclockwise.
+In some sense, this feels like a winding with dependency graph directions pointing inward or outward that are analogous to whether its clockwise or counterclockwise.

 The procedure only does the outermost and directly embedded cycles, then peels them off and repeats.